-6. In races for athletes in Sports Classes T11 and T12 competing with a guide-runner the athlete must cross the finish line in front of the guide-runner or the athlete will be disqualified.
+- 6. In the case of events finishing outside the stadium: - a) the finish line may be up to 0.30m in width and may be of any colour contrasting distinctively with the surface of the finish area. - b) In races for athletes in Sports Classes T11 and T12 competing with a guide-runner the athlete must cross the finish line in front of the guide-runner or the athlete will be disqualified.